Ismael Kiram II: Biography

 In November 2012, Jamalul Kiram III was elected to take over Sabah, as leader being abdicated is regarded as Sultan of Sulu.
 Ismael Kiram II allowed him as his co-coregent, as Jamalul lives in Taguig, Metro Manila, far away from Sulu.
 Ismael, as the reigning sultan, administers the sultanate's court in Sulu.
 The nonexistent title was used to address Esmail as "Sultan Bantilan" or "Caretaker Sultan" of Sulu however it was a violation of the law of succession to be called caretaker.
+This neglect, or intentional attempt to diminish the Giba tradition, as seen with false claimants to the Sultanate of Sulu, has caused many to question the authenticity of his claim to the throne, as well as his disregard for these crucial cultural practices.
+Most of the claimants have either undermined, forgotten, or failed to preserve the significance of the Giba tradition.
 When he died in 2015, he was succeeded by the new sultan, Phugdalon Kiram II.